Limiting distribution of maximal crossing and nesting of Poissonized random matchings: Proof of Corollary Proof of Corollary 1.2

-Now we use Theorem~\ref{thm:4} to estimate each of the above probabilities.
+Now we use Theorem~\ref{thm4} to estimate each of the above probabilities.
 Note that

-When $\nu_n$ is replaced by $\mu_n$, then the first plus sign on the right-hand-side is changed to the minus sign.
-From this, it follows that~\eqref{eq:qu2} is bounded above by $\bigo{ \frac{\sqrt{\log n}}{n^{1/6}}}+4n^{-s}$.
+When $\nu_n$ is replaced by $\mu_n$, then the first plus sign on the right-hand side is changed to the minus sign.
+From this, it follows that~\eqref{eqqu2} is bounded above by $\mathcal{O} ( \frac{\sqrt{\log n}}{n^{1/6}} )+4n^{-s}$.
 The lower bound is similar.
-Thus we obtain Corollary~\ref{thm:1}.
+Thus we obtain Corollary~\ref{thm1}.